Waterfall Charts

 2. Multi-category waterfalls

-To build a stacked waterfall:
+Chart setup to build a stacked waterfall:

 Axis

-- Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).
+Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).

 Values parameter

-- Drag multiple measures to analyze (e.g., 2021 Actuals).
+Drag multiple measures to analyze (e.g., 2021 Actuals).

 Small Multiples

-- Assign the dimension to use to plot the stacks (e.g., Sub Category)
+Assign the dimension to use to plot the stacks (e.g., Sub Category).

 Chart type

--Select Stacked Waterfall from the Waterfall section of the Chart Type dropdown menu.
+Select Stacked Waterfall from the Waterfall section of the Chart Type dropdown menu.

 The waterfall chart represents the contribution of each quarter to the total actuals.
 Within each quarter, the stacks capture the contribution of various product categories to that quarter.